rieSUMMER/rieSUMMER.github.io/content/publication/APOLLO/index.md

 ---
-title: 'Readability Controlled Open-domain QA for COVID-19'
+title: 'Enhancing Chain-of-Thoughts Prompting with Iterative Bootstrapping in Large Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Jiashuo Sun
+  - Hang Zhang
-  - Zhanhan Qu
+  - Chen Lin
-  - admin
+  - Yeyun Gong
-  - Xiao Liu
+  - Jian Guo
-  - Gary Becigeul
+  - Nan Duan

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2021-06-01T00:00:00Z'
+date: '2022-12-14T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2021-06-01T00:00:00Z'
+publishDate: '2022-12-14T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;